mindbat/track2-functional/THE-CHAT-RETURNS.md

 # Track2:  The Chat Returns
 ## Goals
 * To demonstrate some of Clojure's tools for managing concurrency.
-* To illustrate functional composition with the use of Ring middleware.
+* To illustrate higher order functions and functional composition.

 ## Our story so far...
 The track1 curricula presents a guide for building a simple web-based